 Broad sense heritability, which is ratio of total genotypic variance to total phenotypic variance have been estimated and classified into high (>60%), medium (45-60%) and low (<45%).
 The heritability analysis for early sowing conditions across 16 traits revealed overwhelmingly high genetic influences, underscoring the significant potential for selective breeding in early sown crops.
-Both days to heading and days to maturity displayed exceptionally high heritability values at 98.30%, indicating strong genetic control over crop development timings.
-Plant height also showed substantial genetic determination with a heritability of 97.40%.
-Peduncle length, with a heritability of 83.10%, and spike length, at 97.90%, further highlighted the genetic influences on plant structure and spike dimensions.
-The yield components, including the number of grains per spike and number of spikes per plant, exhibited high heritabilities of 97.30% and 96.60%, respectively, indicating significant genetic bases for these traits.
-Similarly, the number of spikelets per spike and number of effective tillers per plant demonstrated high genetic control with heritabilities of 93.80% and 94.30%.
+Both days to heading and days to maturity displayed exceptionally high heritability values at 98.30%, indicating strong genetic control over crop development timing.
+Plant height also showed substantial genetic determination with heritability of 97.40%.
+Peduncle length, with heritability of 83.10%, and spike length, 97.90%, further highlighted the genetic influences on plant structure and spike dimension.
+Yield components, including the number of grain per spike and number of spike per plant, exhibited high heritability of 97.30% and 96.60%, respectively, indicating significant genetic bases for these traits.
+Similarly, the number of spikelet per spike and number of effective tiller per plant demonstrated high genetic control with heritability of 93.80% and 94.30%.
 Remarkably, biological yield per plant and harvest index showed near-perfect heritability at 99.90% and 98.90%, respectively, emphasizing almost complete genetic influence over biomass production and its conversion efficiency.
-Spike weight and 1000 grain weight also indicated strong genetic determinants with heritabilities of 97.30% and 94.50%, respectively.
-Additionally, chlorophyll content and canopy temperature presented high heritabilities of 94.90% and 86.20%, showcasing significant genetic contributions to physiological traits.
+Spike weight and 1000 grain weight also indicated strong genetic determinants with heritability of 97.30% and 94.50%, respectively.
+Additionally, chlorophyll content and canopy temperature presented high heritability of 94.90% and 86.20%, showcasing significant genetic contributions to physiological traits.
 Notably, grain yield per plant exhibited an exceptionally high heritability of 99.40%, highlighting the predominant genetic control over grain yield.
-This comprehensive overview underscores the predominant genetic influence across key agricultural traits in early sown crops, suggesting a robust foundation for enhancing crop performance through genetic improvements.
+This comprehensive overview underscores the predominant genetic influence across key agricultural traits in early sown crop, suggesting a robust foundation for enhancing crop performance through genetic improvements.
 The consistently high h² values across all traits imply that phenotypic selection in breeding programs will be highly effective, particularly for traits with h² > 99%, where environmental noise is minimal.
-Even traits with the lowest heritability values retain sufficient genetic determinism to respond favorably to selection, underscoring the potential for accelerated genetic gains in crop improvement efforts.
+Even traits with the lowest heritability values retain sufficient genetic determinism to respond favourably to selection, underscoring the potential for accelerated genetic gains in crop improvement efforts.
 Broad-sense heritability encompasses total genetic variance; partitioning narrow-sense heritability could further clarify the role of additive genetic effects in selection.